ess-dmsc-dram/documents/investigations/LOKI/loki_performance.md

 ![Sans Reduction Profile](sansreductionprofile.png)

 In this test, 12 CPU cores were allocated to the data reduction, we see the reduction is mostly using all allocated cores most of the time.
 This suggests this workflow is currently optimised to make use of parallel CPU architectures.
 However, `ConvertUnits` seems to be entirely single threaded and half of the `Rebin` operation is single-threaded.
-Recommendations are presented at the end of this document.
+Recommendations for optimizing the workflow are presented in the last section of this document.

 ### Ingest with ISIS SANS Workflow